 The long list of symptoms associated with Alzheimer’s disease and other forms of dementia often includes baffling mood and behavior changes.
-One particularly disruptive group of symptoms in the middle and later stages of Alzheimer's affects patients at a certain time each day.
-Known as Sundowner’s syndrome or sundowning, it involves a pattern of sadness, agitation, fear, delusions and hallucinations that occur in dementia patients just before nightfall.
-This increased confusion around twilight can be distressing for both patients and caregivers alike.
+As the disease progresses, you may notice new patterns in the way a loved one’s symptoms fluctuate throughout the day — especially in the evenings.
+Known as sundowning, this increased confusion and restlessness around twilight can be distressing for both patients and caregivers alike.

 - Hiding things

 - Violent behavior

 Doctors and researchers aren’t sure what causes sundowning, but the theory is that the simultaneous onset of symptoms and nightfall isn’t entirely a coincidence.
 Some medical professionals believe that all the sensory stimulation a patient receives over the course of the day builds up, becomes overwhelming and stressful, and causes them to act out.
 Other possible causes may include:

 - Hormonal imbalances that affect a patient’s natural circadian rhythm (sleep-wake cycles)